 To clarify, the object is stored as an encrypted XML file.
 It can only be decrypted and used by the user that created it on the system where it was created.

-We have made a script for this as well; ‘Create credentials for Horizon View scripts’.
-This script will create the PSCredential object for you and optionally install the Vmware.Hv.Helper module as well.
+To create this object on all the machines running Horizon scripts ControlUp created the script: Create credentials for Horizon View scripts.
+This script creates the PSCredential object for you and optionally installs the Vmware.Hv.Helper module as well.

 You can also lock down the account so it will only have permission to perform very specific tasks.
-For example, if you use the service account to run automation scripts for Horizon, this account will not need a mailbox, home drive, etc. Once you remove everything you don’t need, except for the appropriate VMware permission, you can now create a stored credential for this account in the console to be used for the monitors. (https://support.controlup.com/hc/en-us/articles/207203265-Credentials-Store)
+For example, if you use the service account to run automation scripts for Horizon, this account will not need a mailbox, home drive, etc. Once everything you don’t need is removed, except for the appropriate VMware permission, you can now create a stored credential for this account in the console to be used for the monitors. (https://support.controlup.com/hc/en-us/articles/207203265-Credentials-Store)

-You can close the Scripts pane while the script is downloading.
+Note: You can close the Scripts pane while the script is downloading.
 The download should only take a few minutes.